On the Model Theory of Second-Order Objects: Team Maps

 where

 If we can show that $Y^m_n(\A)\in\dom(\f)$ and $\f(Y^m_n(\A)) = Y^m_n(\B)$, then

 Then for any $n$-ary $X\in\dom(\f)$,

 as desired.
-So left is to show that $Y^m_n(\C)$ can be presented in terms of products, projections, intersections and the sets $G(t_i;\C)$.
+So it suffices show that $Y^m_n(\C)$ can be presented in terms of products, projections, intersections and the sets $G(t_i;\C)$.
 We show this by induction on $m>0$.
 If $m=1$, then $Y^m_n(\C) = G_n(t_0;\C)$, so we have already proved this.
 If we have already handled $Y^m_n(\C)$, then

 where $\vec\imath = (0,\dots,n-1,2n,\dots,2n+m)$ (skips the second batch of $c_0,\dots,c_{n-1}$) and $\vec\jmath = (0,\dots,n-1,n+m,\dots,2n+m-1,n,\dots,n+m-1,2n+m)$ (permutes the second batch of $c_0,\dots,c_{n-1}$ to be after the first).